elic01/ZimOsakaExpo2025/README.md

 Chatbot Toggle: It provide a chatbot functionality

 Overall, the website is designed to provide a visually appealing and user-friendly experience for visitors to learn more about the Beyond the Limit Expo 2025 - Zimbabwe Pavilion.

+## Technologies Used

+- HTML5
+- CSS
+- JavaScript